 Your vocal cords are similar to an instrument.
 If you can learn to play an instrument, then you make your vocal cords work the same way.
 It is just like playing the guitar, a piano or a violin.
 In the instrument, you control the strings with your fingers or the bow in the case of the violin and in just the same way you control your voice with proper breathing and proper enunciation.

-Let’s take a look at how our whole vocal system (vocal chords, tongue, lips and soft palate) works together to produce sound while we sing.
+Let’s take a look at how our whole vocal system (vocal cords, tongue, lips, and soft palate) works together to produce sound while we sing.

 Best Vocal Exercises That Will Strengthen Your Vocal Cords & Vocal System